 The organization that we know today as NAMI California is the result of the efforts of a few courageous parent leaders, many families and thousands of individuals; friends and professionals that worked hard in the 1970’s and 1980’s to give birth to an organization that would completely change the way we view mental illness.
-During that time families dreamed of the day when a child with schizophrenia would be treated no differently than a child with another chronic illness like leukemia or mental retardation.
-They hoped for a time when mental illness could be discussed openly and their ill children and family members could be properly cared for in their own communities.
+During that time families dreamed of the day when a child with schizophrenia would be treated no differently than a child with another chronic illness like leukemia.
+They hoped for a time when mental illness could be discussed openly and their family members could be properly cared for in their own communities.
 We take this for granted today.
 Accomplishing these simple goals, however, would not be easy.

 It all began at a meeting of 9 Northern California parent groups in Oakland, California on October 22 in 1977.
 The meeting was organized by three parents: Tony Hoffman, Fran Hoffman and Eve Oliphant.
 These three founded and led the organization from the late 70s into the 1980’s.
 They were joined by many other parent-leaders, families, consumers and supporters over the years.
 C. Allen Braswell, Helen and Hank Teisher, Olga Leifert and Peggy and Don Richardson are just a few of the many parents that provided critical leadership and support in the beginning.
 Together, they started an organization that turned into a national movement to inform and educate the country about mental illness and advocate for the rights and care of mentally ill family members.
 It is an organization that has changed the way we think about, treat and care for mental illness forever.
 The following describes the founding of the organization and the family movement it helped to create.